faragher/LoRa-Clear-Broadcast/README.md

 To demonstrate the status of the RNode/LoRa encoding as non-obscuring, the following objectives must be fulfilled:

 1. A broadcast must be made with unmodified RNode reference hardware and software.
-(Changing frequency bands, coding rate, spreading factor, and bandwidth are acceptable)
+(Changing frequency bands, coding rate, spreading factor, and bandwidth is .
+2. acceptable)
-2. A naive hardware and software combination must be able to receive this code.
+3. A naive hardware and software combination must be able to receive this code.
-3. The payload of the transmission must be human readable and unmodified.
+4. The payload of the transmission must be human readable and unmodified.
-4. No external knowledge, outside of frequency, bandwidth, coding rate, and spreading factor can be used to decode the message.
+5. No external knowledge, outside of frequency, bandwidth, coding rate, and spreading factor can be used to decode the message.

 By fulfilling all these objectives, it indicates that any given person, knowing of the signal's existance, can determine the meaning and content of the signal, and therefore the meaning is not obscured and would lead a reasonable person to think that it complies with §97.113(a)(4).